Figurational Studies: Some Concepts, Principles and Major Research Areas

 What does ‘Figurational Studies’ Signify?

-‘Figurational Sociology’ or ‘Process Sociology’ are terms which became attached to a research tradition strongly influenced by the work of Norbert Elias (1897–1990), author of the modern classic The Civilising Process (originally published in German in 1939) and more than a dozen subsequent books.
+‘Figurational Sociology’ or ‘Process Sociology’ are terms which became attached to a research tradition strongly influenced by the work of Norbert Elias (1897–1990), author of the modern classic On the Process of Civilisation or The Civilising Process (originally published in German in 1939) and more than a dozen subsequent books.
 His ideas have been taken up, developed, and expanded in scope by an extensive international network of scholars who are by no means all sociologists – they are also drawn from history, anthropology, political science, psychology and literary and cultural studies.
 They tend to share a certain scepticism towards conventional disciplinary boundaries, and for that reason this website uses the general term ‘Figurational Studies’.

 Some Principles and Major Research Themes of ‘Figurational Studies’ and ‘Process Sociology’

 The central concerns of ‘figurational studies’ might be succinctly described as the connections between power, behaviour, emotions and knowledge in (to a greater or lesser extent) long-term perspective.
 This typically involves a bridging of the supposed ‘macro-micro’ divide to an extent that remains unusual in the social sciences today.